VTSociety/MVC_2025/README.md

 4. Energy constraints of the BP and SM must always be guaranteed.

 ## What has to be uploaded for evaluation
-In order to evaluate each proposal, the teams must submit in the form (link available soon) a unique compressed file (.zip or .rar extension) containing only the following files:
+In order to evaluate each proposal, the teams must submit in the form [SUBMISSION LINK](https://forms.gle/N4LjFR53m6wfZPHh6) a unique compressed file (.zip or .rar extension) containing only the following files:
 - "proposedEMS.m" renamed as "nameTeam_numProp_EMS.m" where "numProp" must identify the proposal number of the team.
 If only one proposal is presented, please use "num1" (e.g., "teamWhite_prop1_EMS.m").
 Please avoid spaces in the file name.
 - simulink subsystem of the proposed EMS.
 Rename the file as “nameTeam_numProp_Simulink.slx”.
 The same considerations made for the EMS Matlab script holds.
 Please note that **only** the Simulink block of the EMS is necessary, not the whole simulation.
 It is mandatory to adopt the same names of the signal in the Simulink buses.